 Rainy day blues?
 Weather at the extremes?
 Need to stick to a budget and stay in?
-Whether you are looking for mini games for kids or full scale activities for groups, it’s easy to save the day, bust boredom and have fun with this list of screen-free indoor games for kids of all ages!
+Whether you are looking for simple games for kids or full scale activities for groups, it’s easy to save the day, bust boredom and have fun with this list of screen-free indoor games for kids of all ages!
 What indoor games did your family love to play growing up, and what indoor games do you play now with your kids?
 Did you learn some great games for kids at school?
 Let us know in the comments so we can share them!

 Note: Most of these indoor games for kids are fun games to play with friends indoors without many materials.
 The classics don’t require any fancy equipment.
 However, if you prefer, we have found ready-made versions of these games for children to play.
 Click the image to go to the product on Amazon.
 While your price does not change, we receive a small commission on any purchases made through our site.

-If you stick with us, this list has been categorized into age appropriate groups at the end of the article (fun games for preschoolers up through teens).
+If you stick with us, this list of indoor activities has been categorized into age appropriate groups at the end of the article (fun games for preschoolers up through teens).
 Or you can use the quick links below to skip to the lists.
 As always, these games and activities for kids can truly be enjoyed by anyone who is ready and willing to have fun.

 INDOOR GAMES QUICK LINKS